galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 key_points:
   - "Minimap2, Miniasm and Racon can be used for creating a fast assembly of Nanopore sequences"
   - "Nanopore sequencing is useful for reconstruction of genomes"
-  - "Antimicriobal resistance genes are detectable after fast assembly"
+  - "Antimicrobial resistance genes are detectable after fast assembly"
 contributors:
   - willemdek11
   - shiltemann